 Should I Be on LinkedIn?

-If you are a professional who expects to have some type of career for many years to come, YES, you need to be on LinkedIn.
-LinkedIn allows professionals across industries and roles to connect, share information, and explore new opportunities.
+If you are a professional who aspires to have some type of career for many years to come, YES, you will benefit from being on LinkedIn.
+LinkedIn allows professionals across industries and roles to connect, share information, explore opportunities, elevate their personal brand, and be found by recruiters and employers.

 Here are a few reasons why LinkedIn is such a powerful tool: